radekd91/emoca/README.md

 You will have to upgrade to the new environment in order to use EMOCA v2.
 Please follow the steps bellow to install the package.
 Then, go to the [EMOCA](gdl_apps/EMOCA) subfolder and follow the steps described there.

+While using the new version of this repo is recommended, you can still access the old release [here](https://github.com/radekd91/emoca/tree/EMOCA-v1.0).

 ## EMOCA project
 The training and testing script for EMOCA can be found in this subfolder: